Caleb-Mantey/joy_ussd_engine/README.md

             # Render ussd menu here

             # The load_menu function points to a menu to load when a book is selected.
-            load_menu(Ussd::Menus::ShowBook)
+            load_menu(Menus::ShowBook)
         end
     end
 ```

 To use a `PaginateMenu` we have to store the items to be paginated in the `paginating_items` variable.
 Then we call the `paginate` method and store the result in a variable.
 We can now pass the variable into the `show_menu` method and specify a `title` for the page if we have any.
 The `show_menu` method can also accept a `key` which is used to get the key containing the string to be rendered in a paginating_item.
 If the `key` is left blank the `paginating_items` are treated as strings and rendered automatically.

-In order to get item the user selected we have to wrap the selection login in an `if has_selected?` block to prevent some weird errors, then we can access the selected item with the `get_selected_item` method.
+In order to the get item the user selected we have to wrap the selection login in an `if has_selected?` block to prevent some weird errors, then we can access the selected item with the `get_selected_item` method.

 The following screenshots shows the paginating menu when it's first rendered.